-Paper 3 is concerned with practical techniques covered in the practical classes and journal clubs, as well as other material in the practical section of the course handbook and experimental techniques covered in the lecture course.
-There are three sections.
-Sections A and B each contain two to three questions while Section C consists of one longer subdivided question.
-Sections A, B, and C will carry equal marks.
-All questions in Paper 3 should be attempted.
+Section B will be concerned with practical techniques covered in the practical classes and journal clubs, as well as other material in the practical section of the course handbook and experimental techniques covered in the lecture course.
+All questions in Section B should be attempted.